frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ## Validating Metadata

-Metadata validity is an important topic so it's recommended to validate your metadata before publishing.
-For example, let's make it invalid:
+Metadata validity is an important topic, and we recommend validating your metadata before publishing.
+For example, let's first make it invalid:

 ```python
 from frictionless import Resource